duniter/cesium/doc/deploy.md

-# Deployment
+# Deploy Cesium

-## Deploy script
+## Bash script

-This is a script example, that you can use to deploy the latest release.
+This is a bash script example, that you can use to deploy the latest release.

 This script will create or replace a directory name `cesium`, where application will be unpack.